FTOkley/project-fylo/README.md

 # fyloo

 my first portfolio project

 SOME QUETIONS I CAME ACCROSS WHILE BUILDING THIS PROTOTYPE

-how do i make "for " and "id how do i know the dimentions of the image that im importing? how do i know the size of the screen that im working with. (it is covered somewhere in CSS) How do i partition the screen so that i know exactly which side i will attach an element? how do i insert image on my computer into html?
+how do i make "for " and "id
+how do i know the dimentions of the image that im importing? how do i know the size of the screen that im working with. (it is covered somewhere in CSS) How do i partition the screen so that i know exactly which side i will attach an element? how do i insert image on my computer into html?
 How to insert webadress logo in the html head? how to change the color of the logo. i couldnt creat a media query for smaller screen for this project

+<h1>I am not going to change any thing here</h1>

+This submission will remain (with its flaws<br>
+for me to come back in the future to reference how far i have reached